 Got other questions about BERT?
 Looking for some more help when it comes to optimizing your website and its content for maximum target audience impact?
 Thankfully, the pros at Cibirix Digital Marketing are here to help!
 Connect with one of our digital marketing experts today, and let’s get the conversation started

-As an SEO Expert for Cibirix, Pranav Sharma is passionate about creating effective backlinks and performing on-site and off-site optimization for both B2C and B2B business clients.
+As an SEO Analyst for Cibirix, Pranav Sharma is passionate about performing technical, on-site, off-site optimization and creating effective backlinks for both B2C and B2B business clients.
 He leverages only the best “white hat” SEO techniques to deliver improved business results for clients, and one of his primary goals is to help businesses make better investments in their websites that will generate better long-term results.
 In his free time, he enjoys playing cricket, singing, and spending quality time with friends and family.